Low income energy bill assistance and weatherization services in Maine.

-Low income renters and homeowners in Maine who need help with paying heating bills can turn to LIHEAP.
-Weatherization is another service offered, and this can help people save money on their energy and heating bills from free energy conservation measures.
+Find how low income renters and homeowners in Maine can get financial assistance from LIHEAP for paying their utility or heating bills.
+In addition, Weatherization is another free energy conservation service offered, and this can help people save money on their energy as well as heating bills.
+Find details below on how to apply for LIHEAP grants in Maine as well as free energy conservation measures.

 Both programs are focused on those who are most at risk from either having their power turned off or who pay a high percentage of their income towards their utilities.
 So they focus on low income seniors, families with children, the disabled and elderly.
-The amount of grants paid out from LIHEAP will be based on the household’s size, income, total energy costs, and more.
+Whether emergency utility bill help, or grants paid out from LIHEAP, the amount of assistance will be based on the household’s size, income, total energy costs, and more.

 The applicant’s income needs to fall within guidelines, which are established by the state and the federal government.
 There can be exceptions made though, and typical examples would be for families with a household member who is elderly, a child twenty-four months of age or under, someone with a medical condition, or an applicant with a doctor's diagnosis.
 Renters can also apply for LIHEAP, and it is not limited to homeowners.